Dirichlet and Neumann problems for elliptic equations with singular drifts on Lipschitz domains: Introduction

 For more than 40 years, many authors have studied the Dirichlet and Neumann problems for the Poisson equation on Lipschitz domains.
 In particular, Jerison-Kenig \cite{MR1331981} established an optimal solvability result in $\Bessel{\alpha}{p}(\Omega)$ for the Dirichlet problem for the Poisson equation when $(\alpha,p)$ belongs to a set $\mathscr{A}$ (see Definition \ref{defn:admissible} for a precise definition of $\mathscr{A}$).
-A similar result for the Neumann problem was obtained by Fabes-Mendez-Mitrea \cite{MR1658089}.
+Similar results for the Neumann problem were obtained by Fabes-Mendez-Mitrea \cite{MR1658089} for $n\geq 3$ and Mitrea \cite{MR1883390} for $n=2$.

 The purpose of this paper is twofold.
-First, extending the classical results in \cite{MR1658089,MR1331981} and the recent results in \cite{MR1908676,MR2476418,MR3623550,MR3328143}, we prove existence and uniqueness of solutions in $L_{\alpha}^{p}(\Omega)$ for the Dirichlet and Neumann problems.
-The second purpose is related to a question on the solvability of the Dirichlet problem for an elliptic equation with boundary data in $\Leb{2}(\partial\Omega)$.
-Such a question is often arisen in optimal control theory and numerical analysis (see \cite{MR2084239,MR3070527} and references therein).
-A relevant result to our purpose is due to Choe-Kim \cite{MR2846167} who proved a unique solvability result for the stationary incompressible Navier-Stokes system with boundary data in $\Leb{2}(\partial\Omega)$ on Lipschitz domains $\Omega$ in $\mathbb{R}^3$.
-Motivated by this work, we will show existence, uniqueness, and regularity results for the Dirichlet problem \eqref{eq:D-1} with boundary data in $\Leb{2}(\partial\Omega)$ on a Lipschitz domain $\Omega$ in $\mathbb{R}^n$.
+First, extending the classical results in \cite{MR1658089,MR1331981} and the recent results in \cite{MR1908676,MR2476418,MR3623550,MR3328143}, we prove existence and uniqueness of solutions in $L_{\alpha}^{p}(\Omega)$ for the Dirichlet problems on bounded Lipschitz domains $\Omega$ in $\mathbb{R}^n$, $n\geq 2$.
+Similar results will be also obtained for the Neumann problems on Lipschitz domains in $\mathbb{R}^n$ for $n\geq 3$.
+The second purpose is to establish the unique solvability in a function space $X$ for the Dirichlet problem \eqref{eq:D-1} with boundary data $u_D$ in $L^2(\partial\Omega)$.
+Such a problem with singular data is often motivated by finite element analysis for some optimal control problems (see \cite{MR2084239,MR3070527} and references therein).
+A relevant result to our purpose is due to Choe-Kim \cite{MR2846167} who proved a unique solvability result for the stationary incompressible Navier-Stokes system with $L^2$-boundary data on Lipschitz domains $\Omega$ in $\mathbb{R}^3$.
+Motivated by this work, we take $X$ as the sum of Sobolev spaces $L_{\alpha}^{p}(\Omega)$ and the space of harmonic functions in $L_{1/2}^{2}(\Omega)$.
+Then existence, uniqueness, and regularity of solutions in $X$ will be proved for the Dirichlet problem \eqref{eq:D-1} with boundary data in $\Leb{2}(\partial\Omega)$ on general bounded Lipschitz domains $\Omega$ in $\mathbb{R}^n$.